John Ireland Howe: Patents

+Manufacturing

 Howe established the Howe Manufacturing Company in 1833 in New York City and moved it to Derby, Connecticut, in 1836.
 In 1839, three pin machines were in operation, producing 72,000 pins per day.
-In 1845 it employed 30 men and 40 women and produced pins worth $60,000.
+In 1845 the company employed 30 men and 40 women and produced pins worth $60,000.

 Howe's machine-made pins were not, at first, cheaper than hand-made pins, and Howe fought to receive tariff protection to keep British pins out of the country.

-He retired from manufacturing in 1865 and died in 1876.
+He retired from the manufacturing business in 1865 and died in Birmingham, Connecticut in 1876.
 His grave is in Oak Cliff Cemetery in Derby.
 Howe's home on Caroline Street in Derby, Connecticut is listed on the National Register of Historic Places as John I. Howe House.